-I investigated the message form.
+I investigated the form for sending message.
 This time, there was a hidden input already, which was not set by default; basically this vulnerability is somewhere between an insecure direct object reference and a mass assignment.
 The input name was similar to

 mail[conversation_id].
 Setting the value to a random number and sending the message to my other test account worked fine.
 Opening the message in the

-Sent folder of my inbox did show a message below the test message I sent.
+Sent folder of my inbox did show a third-party message below the test message I sent.
 It did not belong to my two test accounts in the conversation.
+I suspected that

 I stopped testing right away at this point, documented everything and filed the report.
 Even with the id column manipulation in combination with the analysis of the application responses and the demonstration of reading other peoples messages, the report has been flagged with

 Needs more info by the platform team.
 Luckily, I was still in contact with the great team of the company, which did confirm the vulnerability on their own and took over the report.